kevinhwang91/rnvimr/README.md

 Rnvimr is a NeoVim plugin that allows you to use Ranger in a floating window.

-Compared with other Ranger just running Ranger as a file picker, this plugin uses hacking tech to do whatever you want to Ranger, such as running rpc inside Ranger to communicate with neovim.

 Different than other Ranger vim-plugins, rnvimr gives you full control over Ranger.
 It uses [RPC](https://neovim.io/doc/user/api.html#RPC) to communicate with Ranger.

 **Since rnvimr requires RPC, this plugin does not support vim for now**